FatimaBouyarmane/HONEYPOTS-Analyzing_attacks_and_strengthening_defenses/README.md

   Seccomp takes security a step further by limiting what actions honeypots can perform.
 It’s like giving them a small vocabulary—only essential system calls are allowed.
 Even if a hacker breaches one honeypot, their options are severely restricted.

 ---

+#🌟 **Why This Project Matters**
+Honeypots give us a glimpse into how hackers think and operate, helping us stay ahead of their attacks.
+By pairing these tools with strong security measures like AppArmor and Seccomp, this project shows how small but smart steps can make systems much safer.